olgaleobel/Java-mini-apps/README.md

 All applications were designed, implemented, and tested to meet the assignment requirements, with several features extended beyond the original scope.

-### UK Unis (App 4)

-A single-screen application developed to practise horizontal scrolling and dynamic UI interactions.
-The app presents a catalogue of UK universities using a scrollable image gallery.
-Users can navigate through universities by swiping images, using **Next** / **Previous** buttons, or selecting thumbnails from a bottom gallery.
-The text content updates dynamically based on the currently displayed university image.
-Additional logic ensures that gallery images snap into correct alignment when scrolled, preventing partial images from appearing on the screen.

-### Login App (App 5)

-A multi-screen application developed to practise form handling and input validation.
-The app includes user registration and login functionality, with separate `Activity` screens for login, registration, and a welcome page.
-Validation checks ensure that required fields are completed and that login credentials match registered data, with error messages and highlighted fields indicating issues.
-Successful registration and certain actions are confirmed using `Toast` messages, while the welcome screen displays user information derived from the registration data.

-### Blue Rent (App 7)

-An application developed to practise building a reservation/basket system with dynamic data.
-The app displays a list of transport options using `RecyclerView`, with images and information loaded from an external JSON data source (with placeholders for missing images).
-Users can select a vehicle, choose a rental date range via `DatePicker`, and add it to the current order.
-Selected items can be reviewed, modified, or confirmed through a checkout screen, with the booking process finalised via a confirmation `Toast` message.

 ### UK Flowers (App 1)

 <table>